fanglab/nanodisco/docs/commands_details.rst

      -r  : Path to a reference genome (i.e. fasta).
      -h : Print help.

 Advanced parameters.
-We recommend leaving them to default values:
+We recommend leaving them set to default values:

 .. code-block:: none

-     -f : First chunk to process. -l need to be set.
+     -f : First chunk to process. -l needs to be set.
 All chunks between -f and -l will be processed.
 All genome processed if not provided.
-     -l : Last chunk to process. -f need to be set.
+     -l : Last chunk to process. -f needs to be set.
 All chunks between -f and -l will be processed.
 All genome processed if not provided.
      -x : Execution type between seq or batch.
 Default is batch and seq is for development only.
      -a : IQR factor for outliers removal (0 to skip; smaller is harsher).
 Default is 1.5.
      -z : Type of additional signal normalization (0 is none, 1 is lm, and 2 is rlm).
 Default is 2.